Arlington Heights, Illinois: Arlington Heights

 Dunton slowly grew after the Civil War, acquiring a blacksmith, a cheese factory, a hardware store, and a hotel.
-In 1874, the town’s name was officially changed to Arlington Heights.
+In 1874, the town's name was officially changed to Arlington Heights.

 In 1878, Civil War veteran Charles Sigwalt and his brother John founded the Sigwalt Sewing Machine Company, which made 40,000 machines from the period of 1878 to 1883.
 The company was destroyed by a fire in 1895.

 Arlington Heights was an early commuter suburb.

-Religious Heritage
+Religious heritage

 The town developed religious institutions that reflected the origins of its citizens.
 The first churches were Presbyterian (1856) and Methodist (1858), with St. Peter Lutheran Church, a German Lutheran church, following in 1860.
 Today, the village has many Roman Catholics, boasting three very large churches: St. James (founded 1902—now home to 4,600 registered families), St. Edna (2,800 registered families), and Our Lady of the Wayside (3,100 registered households), in addition to several large Lutheran churches, Evangelicals and several other Protestant churches, including two United Churches of Christ, an Episcopal Church and a Christian Church (Disciples of Christ).

 Arlington Park Racetrack

 By the start of the 20th century Arlington Heights had about 1,400 inhabitants, and it continued to grow slowly with a good many farms and greenhouses after World War II.
 By then Arlington Heights was also known for Arlington Park, a racetrack founded in 1927 by the California millionaire Harry D. "Curly" Brown upon land formerly consisting of 12 farms.
 Camp McDonald and two country clubs were founded in the 1930s.
 On July 31, 1985, a fire burned down the grandstand.
 The current six-story grandstand was completed and opened for use June 28, 1989.

-In February 2021, the track's owners, Churchill Downs Inc., announced that they would sell the site for redevelopment.
+In February 2021, the track's owners, Churchill Downs Inc., announced that they would sell the site for redevelopment, which would draw in many new developers.
 In June 2021, the Chicago Bears of the National Football League emerged as prospective buyers of Arlington Park, raising speculation that they would leave Soldier Field (their current home stadium in downtown Chicago) and build a new stadium on the site, either alongside or directly atop the track.
 On September 29, 2021, the Bears and Churchill Downs reached a $197.2 million purchase and sell agreement for the property where the new stadium would be built.
+In September 2025, the Bears confirmed that their new stadium is planned for Arlington Heights.